Love Is All You Need? (2016 film): Plot

-The next night, Jude faces coldness from her teammates and hostility from the crowd at the homecoming game while Ryan cheers her on from afar.
-During the last play of the game, the other team gangs up on Jude, gravely injuring her.
-When Ryan attempts to go to her, he is cornered by his former fraternity brothers, who have been advised by Reverend Rachel to "snuff out sin wherever they see it."
+Jude faces coldness from her teammates and hostility from the crowd at the homecoming game while Ryan cheers her on from afar.
+During the last play, the other team attacks Jude, gravely injuring her.
+While attempting to help her, Ryan is cornered by his former fraternity, whom Rachel has advised to "snuff out sin wherever they see it."
 They take him to the merry-go-round and severely beat him.
 Jude awakens in the hospital with Susan at her side.

-Emily Curtis' (Kyla Kennedy) story largely takes place after the events at the university.
-In one of the film's opening scenes, she goes with one of her mothers, Karen (Jenica Bergere), to welcome their new neighbors, Susan Miller and her presumed wife.
-They learn that Susan is married to a man and as they leave, Karen explains to Emily that her other mother, Vicki (Katherine LaNasa), would not want their family associating with heterosexuals.
+Young Emily Curtis accompanies one of her mothers, Karen, to greet Susan, who has just moved in next door to them.
+They learn that Susan is married to a man.
+As they leave, Karen explains to Emily that her other mother, Vicki, would not want their family associating with heterosexuals.

-Emily is cut from her junior high's football team and is comforted by classmate Ian Santilli (Jacob Rodier).
-They quickly realize they have a lot in common and begin having regular play-dates at her house despite harassment from Ian's older sister, Paula (Ava Allen).
-Both of them plan to try out for the titular roles in the school play, a heterosexual version of Shakespeare's Romeo and Julio.
-The drama teacher, Dave Thompson (Jermey Sisto), had rewritten the male Julio part to be a woman (Juliet), intending to promote tolerance.
-For that reason, Vicki is immensely disapproving of her participating in the play.
+Emily is removed from her junior high's football team and is comforted by classmate Ian Santilli.
+They befriend each other despite harassment from Ian's older sister, Paula.
+They both plan to audition for the titular roles in the school play, a heterosexual version of Shakespeare's Romeo and Julio, which drama teacher Dave Thompson has rewritten in hopes of promoting tolerance.

-Thompson is fired after the school receives a flood of complaints about the play.
-Ian ends his friendship with Emily after realizing she is a heterosexual, not wanting anyone to think he is "like her."
-Already heartbroken, Emily is ambushed by Paula and her friends, who beat her up and write "HETERO" on her forehead.
-Emily returns home where Karen attempts to comfort her but Vicki orders her to go upstairs and get herself cleaned up.
-The two women argue, Vicki eventually saying that Emily is at risk of becoming another "Ryan Morris."
-Emily overhears the name and looks it up on her laptop computer.
-She finds a video taken by one of his assailants and learns that he is currently in a coma.
-Traumatized, Emily locks herself in her bathroom and furiously tries to wipe the "HETERO" label off of her forehead.
-As her distress grows, she becomes convinced that she will never find happiness or acceptance and decides to commit suicide by slitting her wrist in the full bathtub.
+Thompson is fired after the school receives multiple complaints about the play.
+Ian ceases contact with Emily after realizing she is heterosexual, not wanting anyone to think he is "like her."
+Emily is assaulted by Paula and her friends, who write "HETERO" on her forehead.
+At home, Karen attempts to comfort her, but Vicki orders her to go upstairs and clean herself up.
+Emily overhears her mothers arguing, and Vicki claiming that Emily is at risk of becoming "another Ryan Morris."
+Emily researches the name, finds a video of his assault, and learns that he is currently comatose.
+She locks herself in her bathroom and attempts suicide by slitting her wrists.
+Karen and Vicki break the door down just as Emily falls unconscious from blood loss.